-Atlanta's John Marshall Law School Satisfactory Academic Progress (SAP) Policy for Financial Aid Eligibility applies to all aid programs administered by or through the Office of Financial Aid.
+Atlanta's John Marshall Law School and Savannah Law School's Satisfactory Academic Progress (SAP) Policy for Financial Aid Eligibility applies to all aid programs administered by or through the OFA.
 These standards apply to all students seeking or receiving assistance whether or not aid may have been received previously.

 Satisfactory Academic Progress (SAP) for financial aid purposes measures students' progress relative to their length of enrollment.
-The AJMLS Financial Aid Office has revised the Standards for Satisfactory Academic Progress for 2011-2012 in accordance with new federal regulations.
-AJMLS Standards for Satisfactory Academic Progress measure students' progress toward degree completion using both qualitative and quantitative methods.
-To be eligible for financial aid at AJMLS, students must meet or exceed these standards.
+The OFA has revised the Standards for Satisfactory Academic Progress for 2012-2013 in accordance with new federal regulations.
+Standards for Satisfactory Academic Progress measure students' progress toward degree completion using both qualitative and quantitative methods.
+To be eligible for financial aid at the Law School, students must meet or exceed these standards.
 The standards apply to all college coursework taken, regardless of whether financial aid was received or not, including coursework transferred from another institution.

-Academic progress is reviewed annually after Spring semester grades are available.
+Academic progress is reviewed annually, for full time students after Spring semester grades are available, and for part time students after Summer semester grades are available.
 Students who fail to meet the Standards for Satisfactory Academic Progress will have their financial aid eligibility suspended.

 The Qualitative standards: Graduate students must maintain a cumulative grade point average of at least 2.0.
-Students with a GPA of less than 2.0 must appeal with the Associate Dean for Academic Affairs and adversely be suspended from Title IV eligibility until reinstatement has been awarded.
+Students with a GPA of less than 2.0 must appeal with the Associate Dean for Academic Affairs Office and will be suspended from Title IV eligibility until reinstatement has been awarded.